 - Now, on the first day of unleavened bread, the disciples approached Jesus, saying; “Where do you want us to prepare for you to eat the Passover?”

-- And He said; “Go into the city to the certain man and tell him: “The teacher says: My time is near.
+- And He said; “Go into the city to a specific(3)“specific” this Greek word is used when someone’s name is known, but not used.
+Likely because it’s not important in this case. man and tell him: “The teacher says: My time is near.
 I will celebrate the Passover in your house with My disciples.”

 - And when it became evening, He was reclining at the table with the twelve disciples.

-- And while they were eating, He said to them; “Truly I tell you: one of you will betray Me.”
+- And while they were eating, He said to them; “Amen I tell you: one of you will betray Me.”

-- And being deeply grieved, each one began to say to Him; “It’s not me Lord, is it?”
+- And being deeply grieved, each one began to say to Him; “It’s not I Lord, is it?”

 - And answering, He said; “The man who dipped his hand in the bowl with Me, he will betray Me.

-- But answering, Judas – the man who betrayed Him – said; “It’s not me Rabbi, is it?”
-He told him; “You have spoken.”
+- But answering, Judas – the man who betrays Him – said; “It’s not I Rabbi, is it?”
+He tells him; “You said it.”

 - And while they were eating, Jesus took the bread and after a blessing, He broke it.
-And giving it to the disciples, He said; “Take, eat; this is My Body.”
+And having given it to the disciples, He said; “Take, eat; this is My Body.”

-- Then taking a cup and giving thanks, He gave it to them, saying; “Drink from it, all of you.”
+- And having taken a cup and given thanks, He gave it to them, saying; “Drink from it, all of you.”

 - “For this is My blood of the covenant, which is poured out for the benefit of many, for forgiveness of sins.

-- And after singing a hymn, they went out to the Mount of Olives.
+- And having sung a hymn, they went out to the Mount of Olives.

 Peter’s Denial Predicted

-- Then Jesus told them; “All of you will stumble because of Me on this night.
-For it was – and is – written: I will strike the Shepherd and the sheep of the flock will be scattered.(6)Quotation/allusion to Zechariah 13:7
+- Then Jesus tells them; “All of you will stumble because of Me on this night, for it’s *written: I will strike the Shepherd and the sheep of the flock will be scattered.(4)Quotation/allusion to Zechariah 13:7

 - “But after being raised, I will go before you into Galilee.”